Byzantine Wonder – Hagia Sophia

 CHRISTIAN ORTHODOX MOSAICS

-Mosaics that you can see in these three photos are all on the upper gallery of this Byzantine wonder.
+The mosaics that you can see in these photos are all on the upper gallery of this Byzantine wonder.
 I don’t know whether it’s possible to see all of them under the new rules for foreign visitors.

 This 13th century mosaics depicts Christ in the middle, John the Baptist on the right and Virgin Mary on the left.